SAP-samples/kyma-runtime-extension-samples/cdc-extension/README.md

 In this example, the **accounts.setAccountInfo** REST API endpoint has been intercepted to cleanse addresses via an external SAP Data Quality Management microservice.

-The code of this example can be easily re-used to build any other CDC extension and deploy it to SAP BTP, Kyma runtime.
+The code of this example can be easily re-used to build any other CDC extension and deploy it to SAP BTP, Kyma Runtime.

+**Notes:**

+* All the functionality presented here are subject to change and may be changed by SAP at any time for any reason without notice.
+* For demonstration, this example uses an API Key to authenticate requests to SAP DQM.
+In a real-world scenario, either [OAuth 2.0](https://help.sap.com/viewer/d95546360fea44988eb614718ff7e959/Cloud/en-US/1fa6310be4e14ebb86c0411491bcff97.html) or [Client Certificate Authentication](https://help.sap.com/viewer/d95546360fea44988eb614718ff7e959/Cloud/en-US/7e983cce55604a8bb23a137483ea5dca.html) are to be used.

 ## Scenario